3C Institute

-3C Institute is a private, for-profit research and development company based in Durham, North Carolina which develops "web- and game-based applications and technology solutions designed to improve the health and well-being of youth and families."
-The company partners with researchers, program providers, non-profits, and companies to develop customized digital information delivery systems, such as personalized games, e-training courses, and web-based assessments.
-3C Institute also develops evidence-based social emotional learning products for children, adolescents, and parents.
+3C Institute is a private, for-profit research and development company based in Durham, North Carolina, providing research, data collection, and program implementation support services.
+The 3C Institute also develops evidence-based social-emotional learning products for children, adolescents, and parents.

 Background

 3-C Institute for Social Development was founded in 2001 by clinical psychologist Dr. Melissa DeRosier.
 The organization changed its name to 3C Institute in 2013.
 Dr. DeRosier received her doctorate from UNC-Chapel Hill in 1992 and completed a two-year fellowship at Duke University Medical Center.
 She then worked on a five-year federal grant examining bullying and violence prevention in the Wake County Public School System.
 She observed that teachers and schools were using non-evidence-based programs to improve social and emotional skills and founded the company to address this research-to-practice gap.

-The company sought Small Business Innovation Research (SBIR) funding for the development of its products.
-Since 2001, the company has expanded to 75 employees and received $25 million in SBIR funding from agencies such as the U.S. Department of Education, National Institutes of Health, and the Centers for Disease Control and Prevention.
-A corporate spin-off, Personalized Learning Games, was founded in 2014 to commercialize 3C Institute's social-emotional learning games.
+Funding

+3C received its first SBIR (Small Business Innovation Research) Phase I grants in 2002 and its first Phase II grant in 2003.
+The company has completed Phase I and Phase II grants and contracts funded through NIH (NICHD, NIDA, NIDCD, NIDILRR, NIMH, NIMHD, NIDDK, NHLBI, NCATS), the CDC, and the U.S. Department of Education.

 Awards

-3C Institute was recognized with the U.S. Small Business Administration’s Tibbetts Award in 2011 and received a special Award of Excellence for Innovation and Social Entrepreneurship in 2014 from the U.S. Small Business Administration, which highlights entrepreneurs who find unique and novel solutions to social problems.
+In 2011, 3C Institute received a Tibbetts Award from the U.S. Small Business Administration (SBA)for its evidence-based mental health programs.
+In 2014, the company received the Special Award of Excellence for Innovation and Social Entrepreneurship from the SBA, which highlights entrepreneurs who find unique and novel solutions to social problems.